 Books from Amazon can be downloaded and sent straight to your Kindle.
 (It's also possible to get books on your Kindle from other e-book sites, if it's in the right format.)
 Here's how to to find 'em for free:

 - Directly from Amazon.
-There's a list of the top 100 free e-books* available on its site, from classics like The Great Gatsby to modern-day short stories such as James Patterson's The Witnesses.
+There's a list of the top 100 free e-books* available on its site, from classics like The Great Gatsby to modern-day stories such as Lisa Cutt's Mercy Killing.
 To find ALL the free e-books on Amazon's site, forumite Quoia has shared this handy link.
 MSE Ant's blog also lists 50 classic titles you can get for free.

 - Filtering tool freebookfinder collates all the free e-books on Amazon, and organises them by different genres.
 This makes it a lot easier to navigate than going directly to Amazon's site (especially on mobile).
 It even shows cover art, blurbs and user review ratings.

 - Reference site ereaderiq.co.uk is also popular with forumites.
 Sign up for its daily emails and you'll be sent a daily list of free books.
 You can also add books to your watch list and set an email alert for when the price drops to what you're willing to pay.

 If you spot a free Kindle book you want... download it there and then.
 Prices on Amazon often change and it's difficult to tell how long it'll stay free, but once you've 'bought' it you can re-download it any time.

 Amazon Kindle Unlimited lets you borrow an 'unlimited' number of books (you can store max. ten at a time) from a selection of 600,000+ titles – including the seven original Harry Potter books – to read on a Kindle or Amazon Fire tablet, or any device with the Kindle app installed.